-(f) Exercise any authority and perform all acts that a national bank may exercise or perform, with the consent and written approval of the Commissioner.
+(f) Exercise any authority and perform all acts that a national bank may exercise or perform, including, without limitation, engaging in a derivative transaction, with the consent and written approval of the Commissioner.
 The Commissioner may, by regulation, waive or modify a requirement of Nevada law if the corresponding requirement for national banks is eliminated or modified.

 (g) Provide for the performance of the services of a bank service corporation, such as data processing and bookkeeping, subject to any regulations adopted by the Commissioner.

 (h) Unless otherwise specifically prohibited by federal law, sell annuities if licensed by the Commissioner of Insurance.

 2. A bank may purchase, hold and convey real property: